Overview

 management, SIG will charge the Client an asset-based fee as described in Item 5.

-regarding your retirement plan account or individual retirement account, we are also fiduciaries within the
+you regarding your retirement plan account or individual retirement account, we may also be fiduciaries

-meaning of Title I of the Employee Retirement Income Security Act (ERISA) and/or the Internal Revenue
+within the meaning of Title I of the Employee Retirement Income Security Act (ERISA) and/or the Internal

-Code, as applicable, which are laws governing retirement accounts.
-The way SIG makes money creates some
+Revenue Code, as applicable, which are laws governing retirement accounts.
+The way SIG makes money

 We seek to avoid misleading statements about conflicts of interests, fees and investments;

-We have implemented policies and procedures designed to ensure that our advice is in your
+We have implemented policies and procedures designed so that our advice is in your best

-SIG, and may have several other options other than rolling over the funds.
-Furthermore, if a Client does decide
+with SIG, and may have several other options other than rolling over the funds.
+Furthermore, if a Client does

-to rollover funds into an IRA, they are under no obligation to have their IRA assets managed by SIG.
+decide to rollover funds into an IRA, they are under no obligation to have their IRA assets managed by

 Clients should carefully assess the guidelines of their current retirement plan and the pros and cons of